Generators

 - URL-based (

-wall,image,specimen,palette,palette-reel) render from a font file, a colour list, or other assets — nourlrequired.
-Awallcomposites the assets its columns name (deriving its dependencies from them);imageregisters a file for reuse.
+wall,specimen,icons,palette,palette-reel) render from a font file, a colour list, an icon set, or other assets — nourlrequired.
+Awallcomposites the assets its columns name (deriving its dependencies from them) plus local files via{ src }tiles;iconsrenders a grid of local icon files.

 Video fidelity